5 Lessons We Learned While Building a Deck

 Match Deck Board Lengths

-Deck boards are commonly sold in lengths of eight, 12-, 16-, and 20-feet.
+Deck boards, like the ones from Prowood that we used on our Getaway project, are commonly sold in lengths of eight, 12-, 16-, and 20-feet.
 Matching the size of the deck to these board lengths makes it easier and faster to build and eliminates undue seams and waste.

 Pressure treated lumber dries out after the treating process.
 When it warps, twists and bends, you’ll have a real nightmare attaching deck boards.
 Kiln Dried After Treatment (KDAT) lumber is dried straight and will stay much straighter years after installation.
 You’ll avoid the problem of warped wood.